Sangrish-s/Sample-set-ADVRAG/README.md

 This project implements an Enhanced Retrieval-Augmented Generation (RAG) system using Streamlit, Mistral AI, and ChromaDB.

+## Mistral API key: wOKx3udNkGUEtjzY8wxWQ4OrovxguCej

+#### Please use as necessary, this is also the password on the left of the image

 ## Setup

 1. Clone the repository: